The MERIT Framework for AI Search Optimization

 About Examples & Case Studies:

 Examples and case studies presented throughout this document are representative illustrations based on observed patterns and outcomes across multiple implementations.
-They are designed to demonstrate practical application of the strategies rather than document specific client engagements.
+They are designed to show practical application of the strategies rather than document specific client engagements.

 While there is substantial overlap between these disciplines, AI SEO requires specific strategies beyond traditional SEO alone.
 This guide presents the MERIT framework as a structured approach to accelerating AI visibility.